lbarazza/Banana-Collector/Report.md

 (the average reward is in dark blue, while the actual single rewards are plotted in light blue)

 ## Further Improvements
-To further improve the algorithm some modifications can be made such as prioritized experience replay with importance sampling and a dueling network architecture.
+To further improve the algorithm some modifications can be made such as prioritized experience replay with importance sampling, a dueling network architecture and the usage of Huber Loss instead of Mean Squared Error.
 Other improvements could be Noisy DQN,  Distributional DQN and multi-step bootstrap targets (components of the Rainbow algorithm).